firesim/firesim/docs/Golden-Gate/Bridges.rst

 #.
 An optional, CPU-hosted, bridge driver (``bridge_driver_t``).

-In general, bridges have both: in FASED memory timing models, the driver configures timing parameters at the start of simulation, and periodically reads instrumentation during execution.
+In general, bridges have both: in FASED memory timing models, the BridgeModule contains a timing model that exposes timing parameters as memory-mapped registers that the driver configures  at the start of simulation.
 In the Block Device model, the driver periodically polls queues in the bridge module checking for new functional requests to be served.
 In the NIC model, the driver moves tokens in bulk between the software switch model and the bridge module, which simply queues up tokens as they arrive.